 Creating your own process and your own unique rules in regards to exercise and eating is what matters if you want sustainable change.
 The journey does not require an ounce of perfection.
 In fact it requires you to get comfortable with failure, set backs and discomfort and requires you to have the mindset to just keep going.

 In the beginning it may take weeks, months or even years to find your formula but what is that amount of time if it is something you can do forever.
-Start to question the traditional rules and pay more attention to how you feel.
-Listen to your body.
+Start to question the traditional rules and pay more attention to how you feel. amoxil-info to your body.
 Like the way you live.
 Be in it for the long haul!